This post may contain affiliate links. Please read our disclosure policy.

 It is not recommended to eat papaya salad during pregnancy.
 The latex contained in green papaya can be harmful and may cause contractions.
 I recommend asking your doctor for more advice regarding this subject.

 Green, unripe papaya has a very neutral flavor.
 It doesn’t taste much on its own and has basically no sweetness.
-It is, however, a great vehicle for flavor.
+However, it is a great vehicle for flavor.

 Unfortunately, it won’t work.
 While it will still taste good, the salad will be much sweeter and not as crispy.